Getty Center: Location and history

 Current appraisal for the property fluctuates with the market, but in June 2013 the land and buildings were estimated at $3.853 billion (art not included).

 In 1984, Richard Meier was chosen to be the architect of the center.
 After an extensive conditional-use permit process, construction by the Hathaway Dinwiddie Construction Company began in August 1989.
 The construction was significantly delayed, with the planned completion date moved from 1988 to 1995 (as of 1990).
 By 1995, however, the campus was described as only "more than halfway complete".

 The center ultimately opened to the public on December 16, 1997.
 Although the total project cost was estimated to be $350 million as of 1990, it was later estimated to be $1.3 billion.
 After the center opened, the villa closed for extensive renovations and reopened on January 28, 2006, to focus on the arts and cultures of ancient Greece, Rome, and Etruria.
 Currently, the museum displays collections at both the Getty Center and the Getty Villa in Pacific Palisades.

-In 2005, after a series of articles in the Los Angeles Times about the spending practices of the Getty Trust and its then-president Dr. Barry Munitz, the California Attorney General conducted an investigation of the Getty Trust and found that no laws had been broken.
+In 2005, after a series of articles in the Los Angeles Times about the spending practices of the Getty Trust and its then-president Barry Munitz, the California Attorney General conducted an investigation of the Getty Trust and found that no laws had been broken.
 The trust agreed to appoint an outside monitor to review future expenditures.
 The Getty Trust experienced financial difficulties in 2008 and 2009 and cut 205 of 1,487 budgeted staff positions to reduce expenses.
 Although the Getty Trust endowment reached $6.4 billion in 2007, it dropped to $4.5 billion in 2009.
 The endowment rebounded to $6.2 billion by 2013.